 These tools are operated by third parties and function independently of the Website and any CMP controls.

-The Website does not rely on Adobe Flash technology and we do not intentionally deploy Flash Cookies, also referred to as Local Shared Objects (“LSOs”).
-Flash technology has been deprecated and is no longer supported by major browsers or operating systems.
-As a result, no core functionality of the Platform requires Flash or Flash-based storage.
+The Website does not rely on Adobe Flash technology and does not intentionally deploy Flash Cookies, also referred to as Local Shared Objects (“LSOs”).
+Flash technology has been formally deprecated and is no longer supported by major browsers, operating systems, or modern web standards.
+Accordingly, no core functionality, gameplay feature, or essential operation of the Platform requires Flash or Flash-based storage.

 - retain user preferences applied within Flash components;

-- preserve state information for interactive or multimedia modules; or
+- preserve state information associated with interactive or multimedia modules;

-Users may manage or delete LSOs through Adobe’s legacy Flash Player Settings Manager:
+Users may manage or delete any remaining LSOs through Adobe’s legacy Flash Player Settings Manager available at:

 https://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html

-Please note that disabling any remaining Flash Cookies may affect the operation of outdated or legacy media features.
-However, this will not impact your ability to use the core functionality of the Platform.
+Please note that disabling or removing residual Flash Cookies may affect the behaviour of outdated or legacy media features that rely on obsolete technologies.
+However, doing so will not affect access to, availability of, or functionality within the core services and simulated entertainment features provided by the Platform.

-Where any change materially affects the manner in which non-essential cookies operate or alters your choices and consent options, we will take reasonable steps to bring such changes to your attention.
-This may include displaying a prominent notice on the Website, updating the cookie banner or CMP interface, or using any other method required by applicable law.
+Where a change materially affects the manner in which non-essential cookies operate or alters your choices and consent options, we may take reasonable steps to bring such changes to your attention.
+This may include updating the cookie banner or CMP interface.

-You are encouraged to review this Policy periodically so that you remain informed about how cookies and tracking technologies are used on the Website and the rights and controls available to you under applicable Canadian privacy laws.
+You are encouraged to review this Cookies Policy periodically so that you remain informed about how cookies and tracking technologies are used on the Website and the controls available to you.

 All enquiries, requests, complaints, legal notices or correspondence relating to this Cookies Policy, cookies and tracking technologies used on the Website, or any matter governed by our legal terms must be submitted in writing using the contact details set out below.